PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 In defense of this naiveté, Relan had spend many of his formative years listening to wandering minstrels trying to coax a meal out of flint-hearted farmers with song at the village longhouse.
 He knew them all by heart.
 And in not a single one of them had the hero ever stopped to check the doors he ran past.

 Relan ran on and on, running out of patience before he ran out of breath.
-He trotted to a halt and spun around, glaring the blameless buildings of old Robrecht town as if they had personally wronged him.
-But, in the end, he was left with the ugly fact, they had gotten away with with love of his young life.
+He trotted to a halt and spun around, glaring at the blameless buildings of old Robrecht town as if they had personally wronged him.
+But, in the end, he was left with the ugly fact -- they had gotten away with with love of his young life.

 Cursing his luck and the perfidious sorcery with which Sabriella had been snatched away from him, he returned to where he had lost her.
 The wretched man was still sobbing in the middle of the street.